 For instance, if you are divided between HR and Marketing, an overview of placement opportunities can help you make up your mind.

-Pay Packages: Compare your salary expectations with the average entry-level salary in each of these specialisations to assess which one would be more in line with your career goals.
-Of programmes, these figures are a ballpark based on recent hiring trends.
+Pay packages: Compare your salary expectations with the average entry-level salary in each of these specializations to assess which one would be more in line with your career goals.
+Of programs, these figures are a ballpark based on recent hiring trends.
 Also, look at the growth trajectory in terms of remuneration for different fields and job profiles, but don’t make money the sole determining criteria.

 Keep Reading, Keep Learning